Lascar (volcano): 1993 eruption

 Vulcanian explosions started on 18 April 1993, and on 19–20 April 1993, a major eruption occurred.
-A phreatic eruption around 14:30 on 18 April formed the prelude to the eruption.
-The eruption commenced with two explosions at 6:28 and 9:20 local time, forming eruption columns 10 km high.
+After a prelude phreatic eruption around 14:30 on 18 April, the eruption commenced with two explosions at 6:28 and 9:20 local time on the 19 April, forming eruption columns 10 km high.
 Another explosion at 13:02 sent a column 8.5 km high.
 At least ten different pulses were observed, generating columns of various heights and forming mushroom clouds.
 The strongest pulse occurred on 20 April between 6:28 and 9:20 and sent flows towards the northwest.
 This pulse generated an eruption column 23 km high.
 The total mass flux of the eruption was about 10,000,000–100,000,000 kg/s, comparable to the 1982 eruption of El Chichon.
 The lava dome in the crater was destroyed and was probably the source of the lava bombs that were thrown as far as 4 km away from the vent; some of these bombs had diameters of 2 m and left large impact craters.

 The eruption columns underwent several collapses, creating pyroclastic flows at least seven to nine times.
 The first pyroclastic flow was observed around 10:12 on 19 April.
 Other flows occurred at 12:05, after 13:37, 17:25, 21:35–21:48, 23:40–23:50 and on 20 April at 9:20.
 After being discharged through gaps in the crater rim, pyroclastic flows on the northwestern and the eastern sides reached lengths of 8.5 km, and 4 km on the southern side.
 These flows reached a thickness of about 5–10 m and advanced through the Quebrada de Talabre, which had intercepted the flows on the northern flank.
 On the southeastern flank, the pyroclastic flows formed a fan extending several hundred metres into Pampa Leija.
 Pyroclastic flows reached a speed of 55 m/s, and themselves generated ash surges that partly rose above the flows.
 Hot pyroclastic flows on the southeastern flank covered a surface area of 13–18.5 km.
 The southern flank flows at first proceeded along a gully before spreading out.
 The total area covered by the flows is about 14.2 km2 on the northern slopes (Tumbres fan) and 4.3 km2 on the southern slopes (Lejia fan).
 The flows left lobate structures that form a stacked deposit, which shows such structures as levees and finger-like toes.
 The speed of these flows has been estimated at 100–700 km/h.